johannessonlab/Letharia/LichenPloidy/README.md

 - A reference genome: the SPAdes assembly of the pure culture *L. lupina*
 - A small gff containing the annotation of the MAT region in the reference genome
 - The RepeatLibrary produced in [McKenzie et al. (2020) Genomics](https://www.sciencedirect.com/science/article/pii/S0888754320304614), kindly provided by Sean McKenzie.
+- The Illumina reads of each sample in the configuration file.
+For the paper, these are available in [NCBI’s Short Read Archive](https://www.ncbi.nlm.nih.gov/sra) under the bioprojects PRJNA523679 and PRJNA473595.

 ## Building the environment